NBHAAheader.jpg (29104 bytes)

 Restoration is restoration.
 Customizing is customizing.
 They are NOT the same.
 PERIOD.
 End of story.
 Schwinns did not come with Rollfast chainguards.
 Colsons did not come with ROADMASTER parts on them (unless you read bogus Smithsonian Magazine stories or L.A.
 Times articles).
 Bicycles from the 30s did not come with imported wheels from the 70s or hubs from the 90s.
 Original paint jobs were not swimming under a sea of clearcoat.
 THIS is customizing, folks.
 Call it what it is.

-Q. But I saw it in a book, magazine, newsletter or a web site...so it's gotta be correct...right?
+Q. But I saw it in a book, magazine, newsletter, a web site or an auction...so it's gotta be correct...right?

 A. Unfortunately, sadly, not always true.
 Read our GTCC section if you really want to know the score.
 Especially when it comes to the classic bicycle hobby wherein people can just write whatever "histories" they like and publish them as fact.
 Some people don't like to hear (or read) this and even get angry (a sure sign that they don't WANT to know any better).

 Bottom line: the classic bicycle info out there is rife with errors, many of the errors quite serious... and many of them are in books and newsletters.
+And auctions say whatever they want or what the owner wants.
 Yet the errors are firmly believed by most collectors.
 We have been tempted to write a correction book on the existing articles and books covering classic bicycles so far in existence.
 We probably won't try to publish a correction guide on paper since it would be voluminous.
 However, watch the GUIDE TO CORRECTING THE CLASSICS (GTCC) section on this site which includes corrections of erroneous books, articles, etc. GTCC is a guide to correct errors in the books and articles and auction catalogues which have been distributed over the past few years and which are presently available.
 Watch for new additions to that section very soon!

 Also, recently with books, publications and articles on the hobby being released in ever-increasing volume and frequency, misinformation is being spread at an alarming rate.
 We have to decide, are we talking history?
 Or are we talking customizing?
 Are we talking mere entertainment disguised as history?
 One book pictures a Schwinn Aerocycle sitting in majestic shininess... except that the front fender oddly appears flared on BOTH ends...and the braces are most definitely NOT Schwinn...and it has numerous other problems.
 A knowledgeable Schwinn collector should know that prewar Schwinns with FLAT braces only have ONE rivet at the axle eyelet, not two as found on other bicycles.
 It was a Schwinn hallmark.
 Yet, there it is in full blazing color in a hardbound serious-looking book from a major publisher!
 Check the braces on this one...shown in books and museums.
 There are numerous other problems with this bicycle we can't even begin to address here.
 And the concoctions are not limited to the Aerocycle and DX.
 The Elgin Blackhawk pictured?
 Wrong headlight, wrong horn and wrong placement for both.
 Horn belongs on a special bracket attached to the truss rods and should be either an Elgin or EA, not Delta.
 Headlight should be mounted above the horn.
 Speedo cable is installed backwards and the screech-owl siren belongs on an Elgin Falcon, not on a Blackhawk.
 The Whizzer pictured?
 A Pacemaker, except with a girl's J.C.
 Higgins front sprocket chainwheel, and engine with parts from different years and versions, and a very missing piston.
 All in living color, all repeatedly published in books, magazine articles and shown in museums.